|Degrees:||B.A. Honours (Calcutta University); M.A., M.Phil. (JNU); Ph.D. (SOAS, University of London)|

 Within the fields of South Asian Literature and Postcolonial Studies, my primary area of research is popular speculative fiction, specifically, science fiction and fantasy writing in colonial India.
 Through the lens of postcolonial theory, my research explores how fantasy and science fiction can be regarded as expressions of resistance and subversion in the colonial context.
 Any study of fantasy texts written in a colonial context has to consider their liminality and propensity for transgression especially as these texts are often written from within a tightly configured grid of proscription and control.
 My doctoral dissertation, which is forthcoming as a monograph, explored how ‘fantasy’ or the literature of the ‘fantastic’, so often marginalized as non-serious children’s literature unworthy of critical attention, provides a fertile ground for upending traditional binaries of sacred and profane, solemnity and mirth, serious and the comic, thus opening up potential spaces of sacrilege and satire.

 My research on speculative fiction that often overlaps with children’s literature, and my keen interest in popular fiction, have led me to new areas of research which include the cultural representations of childhood in literature and popular media.
 I am particularly interested in the construction of girlhood in South Asia (and in the South Asian diaspora) as well as narratives of resistance against prescriptive normativity.

-- Mahatma Gandhi Peace Council of Ottawa (President)
+- Mahatma Gandhi Peace Council of Ottawa (Board member)